abhinavi-venati/Expense-Explorer/README.md

 # Expense-Explorer
-The Expense tracker is a C++ program that allows you to track your income, expenses, and savings goals.
+The Expense Explorer is a C++ program that allows you to track your income, expenses, and savings goals.
 It provides a simple and convenient way to keep a record of your financial transactions and monitor your overall financial situation.Implemented using C++ with a user-friendly command-line interface.

 ## Features
 - Record income: Users can enter their income amount.